Semester grades are posted at 5 pm the Friday after finals week on WebExpress for student viewing.

 Redefining Your Relationship: Welcoming Your Student Home

-For families, these changes can be unexpected and even unnerving at times.
-However, they are common within the context of parenting young adults.
-As your student has experienced transformation, so, too, have you.
+For families, these changes can be unexpected and disheartening at times.
+As your student has experienced transformation, so have you.

-Build an adult relationship with your student by recognizing your student has matured over the past few months.
-During college, most students gain a sense of self-awareness, self-reliance and accountability.
+Build an adult relationship with your student.
+At college, most students gain a sense of self-awareness, self-reliance and accountability.
 As a result, your well-intended advice may or may not be followed.
-While this can be disheartening at times, it is a natural part of the parent-child cycle.

 Communication is key.
-Avoid power struggles by listening to your student's point of view in an open, respectful way.
-Define which areas you are flexible with and which ones you are not, but also recognize your student's need to express opinions.
+Avoid power struggles by listening to your student's point of view.
+Define which areas you are flexible with and which ones you are not.
+Recognize your student's need to express opinions.

-If your student seems frustrated and/or angry with a university-related issue, whether it pertains to grades, roommate conflict or something else, resist the temptation to "rescue" him/her by initiating phone calls or e-mails.
-The ability to problem solve and communicate concerns with others will be invaluable to your student once he/she is in the workplace.
+If your student seems frustrated and/or angry with a university-related issue, whether it pertains to grades, roommate conflict or something else, resist the temptation to "rescue" him/her by initiating phone calls or emails.
+The ability to problem solve and communicate concerns with others will be invaluable to your student in the workplace.

-Don't be surprised if your student sets his/her own social schedule and sometimes neglects time with the family.
-While this occurrence can be disappointing for families, it is often common.
-Consult with your student before making social plans and be understanding in recognizing his/her need to spend time with friends.
+Don't be surprised if your student neglects time with the family.
+While this occurrence can be disappointing, it is often common.
+Consult with your student before making social plans and recognize his/her need to spend time with friends.

 Discuss money issues openly and clearly with your student by communicating which expenses you will and won't cover over the break.